-- 1. Your School of Study staff will contact you several weeks in advance to tell you about advising and registration procedures for the upcoming semester.
-Please be sure to check your AAU email regularly so you don't miss any important messages. - Review the program guidelines available in your Dean's office and on AAUNET and identify the courses you need; check the timetable on the website under "Timetables" found under the "Current Students" section for the current offering of courses and read through the course descriptions. - 3.
+- Your School of Study staff will contact you several weeks in advance to tell you about advising and registration procedures for the upcoming semester.
+Please be sure to check your AAU email regularly so you don't miss any important messages. - 2.
+Review the program guidelines available in your Dean's office and on AAUNET and identify the courses you need; check the timetable on the website under "Timetables" found under the "Current Students" section for the current offering of courses and read through the course descriptions. - 3.
 Schedule an appointment for advising with your School's Assistant Dean during the appropriate registration week for your year of study to register.
-Please note that some Schools require advising appointments during registration time - check with your School's Assistant Dean for details.
 The Assistant Dean will provide you with guidance and advice to select courses best suited to your personal abilities, educational interest, and career objectives.
 At the end of the advising meeting, the Assistant Dean will confirm your choice of courses. - 4.
 Your Assistant Dean will tell you about the next steps regarding registration and add/drop procedures.